sanhitamj/elderly_fraud_detection/README.md

 A simple idea to begin with -

-Rather than dealing with 56 categories of expense, I uesd another SQL table for description of the expenses.
+Rather than dealing with 56 categories of expense, I used another SQL table for description of the expenses.
 Related expenses, for example - different utilities - gas-electricity, cable-phone-internet, water, sewage - were considered as just one type of expense.

 The database has information about when the transaction was made.
 Since different people are on the database for different periods and different length of time, an idea to deal with time-series was dropped.
 But time information was used in another way.